How Long Is a Baseball Game

 However, because a five-inning mercy rule needs a team to win by ten runs (whereas a three-inning baseball game requires a 15-run margin of victory), games that are somewhat shorter in duration will frequently take at least 90 minutes to complete.

 How Long Are Youth Baseball Games?

-Baseball game lengths are the most ambiguous at the most fundamental levels because of the wide range in quality of play that exists as the people who play it get younger.
+Baseball game lengths are the most confusing at the most fundamental levels because of the enormous difference in quality of play that exists as the people who play it become younger.
 At the youth level, nearly all games are scheduled for either 6 or 7 innings, but many organizations have time limits that usually fall somewhere between 1 hour and 30 minutes and 2 hours, allowing the schedule to keep moving, especially on days when multiple baseball games are scheduled on the same field.
 In addition, many organizations have time limits that usually fall somewhere between 1 hour and 30 minutes and 2 hours, allowing the schedule to keep moving.

-Our seasoned youth baseball umpire, on the other hand, was able to provide some insight.
+Our seasoned child baseball umpire, on the other hand, was able to give some perspective.